Search Results for

 Unity3D

-, the Unity Named Pipes Library and the UnityNamedPipe.cs.
-Put these in your own Unity Project and the .dll
+If you wish to have barebones Unity3D implementation, you need to build the DiscordRPC.dll, the Unity Named Pipes Library and the UnityNamedPipe.cs.
+Put these in your own Unity Project and the .dlls in a folder called Plugins.

 UWP / .NET MAUI / WIN UI 3